hexagontk/hexagon/port_templates/README.md

 You can use many adapters in the same application to be able to handle different template engines at the same time.

-[templates_pebble]: /templates_pebble
+[templates_pebble]: /templates_pebble/
-[templates_freemarker]: /templates_freemarker
+[templates_freemarker]: /templates_freemarker/

-# Package com.hexagonkt.templates

-### Create a Template Engine
+### Register a Template Engine

-### Settings
-Template engines can be configured:
+You can register multiple template engines with a regex:

+@code port_templates/src/test/kotlin/TemplateManagerTest.kt:templateAdapterRegistration

+Template is selected from top to bottom, picking the first matched one.

+Special case for `.*` pattern

 ### Usage
 To render a template, do something like this:

+#### Templates are referenced by URLs
+#### Special variables passed to templates
+#### Locale usage

 @code port_templates/src/test/kotlin/TemplateAdapterTest.kt:templateAdapterUsage

-### Using multiple template engines
-To make the use of multiple template engines more convenient, you can use the TemplateManager.
-Just register multiple template engines (or the same engine with different configurations) under a prefix and use it like follows:

-@code port_templates/src/test/kotlin/TemplateManagerTest.kt:templateAdapterRegistration
+# Package com.hexagonkt.templates

+Feature implementation code.